rmclarklab/mite_eQTL/README.md

-# Expression quantitative trait locus (eQTL) mapping in <i>Tetranychus urticae</i> (a generalist spider mite herbivore)
+# Expression quantitative trait locus (eQTL) mapping in <i>Tetranychus urticae</i> (a generalist spider mite herbivore) and associated analyses

-This is a repository for performing and analyzing an eQTL mapping experiment with <i>Tetranychus urticae</i>, the two-spotted spider mite.
+This is a repository for performing and analyzing an eQTL mapping experiment with <i>Tetranychus urticae</i>, the two-spotted spider mite, and follow up studies.

 ## Authorship